Spring flowers for pots – 12 blooms to infuse seasonal color in your yard for a dazzling container display

 - Spread: 12in

-Fritillaries come in a wide range of shapes and sizes.
+Fritillaries come in a wide range of shapes and sizes, and they're set to make bulb planting trends this year.
 Great spring flowers for pots, whether it’s a small cluster of shy Fritillaria meleagris in a terracotta pot, topped with moss; or the far grander Asian F. imperialis as a showy spring centerpiece in a large container.

 7. Pulmonaria